12 Must-Do Hikes on Great Barrier Island

 5. Whangaparapara Peak Track (2 hours return)

 A steep climb to the summit of Mt Whangaparapara (309m), the Whangaparapara Peak Track involves hauling yourself up through regenerating forest.
-Of course, there’s great views to be had of the Whangaparapara Harbour.
+Of course, there are great views to be had of the Whangaparapara Harbour.

 Location: Whangaparapara.
 The track starts close to the Green Campsite, near the beginning of the Tramline Track.